Separating Rank Logic from Polynomial Time: The Arity k Case

-\paragraph{Generalized Blurers} Next we transfer the concept of a blurer to the $k$-ary case.
-In Definition~\ref{def:blurer-1-dim}, we required that the number of tuples in a blurer with a given value at a given index satisfies some properties.
-In the $k$-ary case, we require similar properties, but now we do not only consider one index but a set of $k$ many indicies.
-We generalize $(\pot,d)$-blurers to $(k,\pot,a,d)$-blurers (cf.~Definition~\ref{def:blurer-kary}).
-Showing the existence of such blurers is more difficult, in particular we have to use, for a given $k$, the ring $\ZZ_{2^\pot}$ for a sufficiently large $\pot$ for the CFI structures $\StructA$ and $\StructB$.
-The additional parameter $a$ in Definition~\ref{def:blurer-kary} is needed for recursion and becomes apparent later on.
+\paragraph{Generalized Blurrers.} Next we transfer the concept of a blurrer to the $k$-ary case.
+Definition~\ref{def:blurrer-1-dim} of a $(\pot,d)$-blurrer requires that there seems to be a twist at index~$1$ but none at the others indices when considering only one of the~$d$ entries of the blurrer elements.
+Although, all tuples $\blurElem$ in a blurrer satisfy $\sum \blurElem = 0$.
+We require the same property in the $k$-ary case, but now not only consider one index at a time but sets of~$k$ many indices.
+We will generalize $(\pot,d)$-blurrers to $(k,\pot,a,d)$-blurrers, where~$k$ is the arity,~$\pot$ specifies the ring~$\ZZ_{2^\pot}$,~$d$ the length of the tuples in the blurrer, and $a \in \ZZ_{2^\pot}$ the value of the twist (which was fixed to $2^{\pot-1}$ before).
+Showing the existence of such blurrers will be more difficult, in particular we will have to use, for a given~$k$, the ring~$\ZZ_{2^\pot}$ for a sufficiently large $\pot = \pot(k)$.